0xjuaan/nutriget/README.md

 # Nutriget- All your nutritional data, meaningfully displayed in one place.

+I made this to learn the basics of NextJS

 This is a work in progress.

 Used API from [Nutritionix](https://www.nutritionix.com/business/api).